sensu/sensu-docs/content/sensu-core/2.0/getting-started/glossary.md

 [Read more.][2]

 #### Check
-A script run by the agent to determine the state of a system component or collect metrics.
+A recurring check run by the agent to determine the state of a system component or collect metrics.
+The backend is responsible for storing check definitions, scheduling checks, and processing event data.
-Check definitions specify the location of the script, an interval for execution, one or more subscriptions, and one or more handlers that will process the resulting event data.
+Check definitions specify the command to be executed, an interval for execution, one or more subscriptions, and one or more handlers that will process the resulting event data.
 Once run, a check produces a check result that includes the output of the command and an exit status code.
 [Read more.][3]

 #### Check asset
-A script that a check can specify as a dependency.
+An executable that a check can specify as a dependency.
 Assets must be a tar archive (optionally gzipped) with scripts or executables within a bin folder.
 At runtime, the agent installs required assets using the specified URL.
 Assets let you manage runtime dependencies without using configuration management tools.